OlleLindgren/pyrefact/README.md

 * Delete variables named `_`, unless where that would cause a syntax error.
 * Move code into primitive functions.
 * Remove duplicate function definitions.
-* Remove redundant elif and else
+* Remove redundant elif and else.
+* Use is for comparisons to None, True and False instead of ==.
 * More to come!

 ## Usage